 Chances are good that if you’re dealing with a negative newspaper article in the search results, it’s not on a page or website that you control.
-This means you’ll need to enlist professional counsel for help in getting negative content removed.
-This is the most effective approach, as removing a page completely from the internet is better than removing it from Google or burying it under other search results.
+This means you’ll need to enlist professional counsel.
+Removing search results completely from the internet is always the desired outcome.
+However, that’s rarely possible.